Australian Government Department of Health - School based vaccinations for teens

 If your child has had some of the recommended vaccines you can discuss further with your immunisation provider.

-Immunisation records from the School Immunisation Program will be tranmitted to the Australian Immunisation Register (AIR).
+Immunisation records from the School Immunisation Program will be transmitted to the Australian Immunisation Register (AIR).
 You can access your child's Immunisation History Statement if they are less than 14 years of age.
 Students aged 14 years and older must access their own records.
-For further information is available from the Immunisation records and registers page.
+Further information is available from the Immunisation records and registers page.

 Vaccinations will be recorded on the AIR using the individual's details registered with Medicare.